MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldMysteryWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewMysteryWC.jpg" class="wordcloud_right" width="50%"/>

   The words "find", and "one" are once again very frequent in both new and old.
 The word "life" is very frequent for new movies but not as much for old movies.
 In the old movie plots the words "killer", "killed", "kill", and "murder" are much more frequent compared to new movies which is the same pattern as seen in the action and horror genres.
 Words like "mystery" and "mysterious" is more frequent in the new movie plots compared to the old ones.
+This suggests that mystery films may have become less based on violence in the more recent years.

   <br><br>